allegheny-college-cmpsc-303-fall-2024/course-materials/README.md

 - Token 1: can be used on project 1 or challenges 1-5
 - Token 2: can be used on project 2 or challenges 6-10

-If you apply a token to an assignment with multiple intermittent deadlines, all deadlines that occur 24+ hours after the token is applied will be extended by one week.

 The third and final project must be turned in on time.
 Tokens cannot be applied.